What's new in version 1910 of Configuration Manager current branch

 Software Center: Find the Software Center shortcut under the Windows Start menu in the Microsoft Endpoint Manager folder.

 Make sure to update any internal documentation that you maintain to include these new locations.

-In Windows 10, when you open the Start menu, just start typing the name to find the icon.
-For example,
+In Windows 10, when you open the Start menu, type the name to find the icon.
+For example, enter

 Reclaim SEDO lock